purplecare/budget-planner-webpage-project/README.md

 ### General UI Components Strategy
 Our strategy is to create a style that is very minimalistic/easy to look at.
 We want to follow web standards and techniques that will overall improve the User Experience/Interface

+## Installation and Deployment Instructions

+### Database Setup
+Visit the MySQL website to [download](https://dev.mysql.com/downloads/mysql/) the latest community version.
+Follow the instructions to install the database.

+Configure your localhost server under the username root, and leave the password blank.

+If necessary, install the MySQL Workbench [here](https://dev.mysql.com/downloads/workbench/).

+Initial setup of a schema/table may be necessary (to be updated)

+### Deployment
+Please ensure that you are connected to the internet before your initial loading of the page, in order to fetch CDN data and have it stored into your local browser.